RightsandWrongsgit/ARMTEC/modules/entityref.md

 ### Inline Entity Form module

-Media is discussed more later but one thing you probably want to consider it that media also may be reused in other entities more than once, so we can treat it like an entity reference with this module to embed it as we needed.
-This module leverages the 'Inline Entity Form' module, the 'Entity Browser' module, and the 'Entity Embed' module (https://www.youtube.com/watch?v=PA9PVwWClX0); so if we logically prioritize it for installation and being enabled, we can do a bunch of things we want all at once.
+The [Inline Entity Form module](https://www.drupal.org/project/inline_entity_form) leverages the 'Entity Browser' module, and the 'Entity Embed' module to do a bunch of things we want all at once.
 It is also worth checking out Ivan's video on how you can embed blocks in an entity like an article, basic page or whatever in a much more coordinated way then is found just in Core (https://www.youtube.com/watch?v=PYTb-WwIt40).
-Using Firefox has some GUI advantages with using this resizing step over Safari or Chrome.
+You can also see a [write up about how this integrates a selection set up to make it easier to](https://www.drupal.org/docs/8/modules/entity-browser/inline-entity-form)

 ********